SupposeNot/RAMP/README.md

 We recommend adding this command to the end of your `gaprc` file.

 The easiest way to access the full documentation once you have loaded RAMP is to type `?ramp:title` into GAP.

+RAMP package is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+If you use RAMP in your research, please cite it - you can get citation information in GAP by typing Cite("RAMP").
+Our doi is 10.5281/zenodo.6774889.
+Of course, you should also cite GAP - type Cite() into GAP.